Actipro/WPF-Controls/Documentation/topics/wizard/getting-started.md

 ---
 # Getting Started

-Getting up and running with Wizard is extremely easy.
-Wizard provides all the wizard-related user interface features right out of the box, saving you hours of work.
+Getting up and running with `Wizard` is extremely easy.  `Wizard` provides all the wizard-related user interface features right out of the box, saving you hours of work.

 This topic's information will assume you are using Visual Studio to write your XAML code for a WPF `Window` that will contain a [Wizard](xref:@ActiproUIRoot.Controls.Wizard.Wizard) control.

 ## Add Assembly References

 First, add references to the *ActiproSoftware.Shared.@@PlatformAssemblySuffix.dll* and *ActiproSoftware.Wizard.@@PlatformAssemblySuffix.dll* assemblies.
 They should have been installed in the GAC during the control installation process.
-However they also will be located in the appropriate Program Files folders.
+However, they also will be located in the appropriate *Program Files* folders.
 See the product's Readme for details on those locations.

 ## The Visual Studio Item Templates (Wizard, Aero Wizard)

-If you have Visual Studio, item templates named `Wizard Window (WPF)` and `Aero Wizard Window (WPF)` should have been installed during the WPF Studio installation procedure.
+If you have Visual Studio, item templates named "Wizard Window (WPF)" and "Aero Wizard Window (WPF)" should have been installed during the WPF Studio installation procedure.

-When you wish to create a new `Window` containing a `Wizard` or `AeroWizard` in your application, simply choose `Add New Item` in Visual Studio and select the appropriate item template.
-A `Window` with a `Wizard` and a couple pages already on it will be added to your project and opened.
+When you wish to create a new `Window` containing a `Wizard` or `AeroWizard` in your application, simply choose **Add New Item** in Visual Studio and select the appropriate item template.
+A `Window` with a `Wizard` and a couple of pages already on it will be added to your project and opened.

 The use of item templates is the fastest way to get started with our products in your own applications.